infiniflow/infinity/README.md

 ## Build Infinity from source
 ### Requirements

--   Operating system: Ubuntu 22.04 or higher
+-   Operating system: Ubuntu 22.04,  openSUSE Tumbleweed 20230828 or higher

 -   GCC 11.3 or higher to support C++23